top of page

 More Things to do in Downtown Asheville—A Local’s Perspective

-Many come to Asheville intending to spend most of their time hiking the Blue Ridge, drinking up that invigorating mountain air like landbound trout.
-And I’m all for some hiking, kayaking, bivouacking, even, but no visit to Asheville is complete without a tour of our thriving downtown.
+Many visit Asheville intending to spend most of their time hiking the Blue Ridge, drinking up that invigorating mountain air like landbound trout.
+And I’m all for some hiking, or kayaking, (even some bivouacking, perhaps) but no visit to Asheville is complete without a tour of our thriving downtown.

-Chock-full of awesome restaurants, stylin’ cafes, and Cultural Enrichment with a capital “C,” there’s always a lot going down, downtown.
-But somehow it still retains that sleepy small-town feel.
+Chock-full of awesome restaurants, and stylin’ cafes, there’s always a lot going on downtown.
+But somehow it still retains some of that sleepy, relaxed small-town feel.
 I’ve written on this subject before, but if, like me, you’re always hungry for new things to do in downtown Asheville, then read on.
-Perhaps you may just see why they call it the “Paris of the South.”

-Hosted on Saturdays from nine-am to noon (ten to one over winter), downtown Asheville’s own local farmer’s market is one of the best ways to start off a day on the town.
+Hosted on Saturdays from nine AM to noon, (or 10am-1pm in the winter) downtown Asheville’s own local farmer’s market is one of the best ways to start off a day on the town.

-It's a natural blend of all the things that make downtown what it is.
+It's a natural blend of all the things that make downtown so special.
 Local produce, fresh-baked bread, handmade soaps, knife-sharpeners, and folk-singers.
 These are the things that I’ll always remember about my hometown.

 Located on North Market Street, you’ll find plentiful free parking just a couple blocks east, across the street from the YMCA.
-I say you should start your visit downtown with a stroll through the market, maybe grab some ingredients for dinner.
+Start your visit with a stroll through the market, maybe even grab some ingredients for dinner.
 From there, you’re perfectly situated to start exploring the rest of downtown Asheville.

-Whenever I’ve got to land a gift of great import, you’ll find me downtown.
-I have my regular haunts.
-The Ten Thousand Villages off College Street, for handmade crafts from across the globe.
-Malaprop’s Bookstore, if I’m shopping for someone of literary temperament.
-And of course, Citizen Vinyl, for the music-lovers among us.
+Whenever I’ve got to land a gift for some special occasion, you’ll find me downtown.
+I have my regular haunts: the Ten Thousand Villages off College Street, for handmade crafts from across the globe, or Malaprop’s Bookstore, if I’m shopping for someone of literary temperament.
+And of course, Citizen Vinyl is always my top pick for the music-lovers among us.

-Of course, some people shop for fun, rather than necessity.
+There are however, some who people shop for amusement, rather than necessity.
 If you want a general primer, there’s no better place for it than the Grove Arcade.
 From fine furniture to spice-mixes packaged by the great minds at Spicewalla, you can find just about everything you could want here in downtown’s premier indoor shopping plaza.

 If you’re looking for more up-close-and-personal experience, I recommend a visit to the South Slope brewing district.
 Many of these bars host live music on the weekends, sure to liven up your night on the town.